jingzhian/mkdocs-md-notes/docs/dermatology.md

 Type of biopsy | Procedure | Tool and specimen size
 ---|---|---
-Incisional / punch biopsy | Incisional biopsy means taking out a part of the skin lesion, while punch biopsy is a specific incisional biopsy using a cylindrical dermal biopsy tool. | Disposable punches are very convenient and available from two to eight millimeters in size.A full thickness of skin can easily be obtained with a punch biopsy.
+Incisional / punch biopsy | Incisional biopsy means taking out only a representative portion of a lesion.
+It is typically used for large lesions for which excision is impractical or for lesions with a low risk of malignancy.
+Punch biopsy is a specific incisional biopsy using a cylindrical dermal biopsy tool. | Disposable punches are very convenient and available from two to eight millimeters in size.A full thickness of skin can easily be obtained with a punch biopsy.
 If a lesion is less than three millimeters in size, it does not need stitches after biopsy.
 Excisional biopsy | Excisional biopsy involves removing the whole lesion with a two to three millimeter margin, depending on the nature of the lesion. | Larger-sized punches may be useful for excisional punch biopsies.
 This is the diagnostic method of choice if there is a strong suspicion of malignant melanoma.
 Shave biopsy | Shave biopsy is feasible when the lesion is elevated above the surface.
 It is used for microscopy for mycology, bacteria, parasites, viral inclusions body and giant cells.
 It is also used for culture for fungus, bacteria, parasite, and viruses | Some experts occasionally elevate the lesion with lidocaine and shave in certain circumstances in order to avoid stitches.